grow-assistant/sales-assistant/exported_codebase.md

     """Returns a basic fallback template if all other templates fail.""" return """Connecting About Club Services
 ---
-Hi [FirstName],
+Hi [firstname],

-I wanted to reach out about how we're helping clubs like [ClubName] enhance their member experience through our comprehensive platform.
+I wanted to reach out about how we're helping clubs like [clubname] enhance their member experience through our comprehensive platform.

 Would you be open to a brief conversation to explore if our solution might be a good fit for your needs?